The-Sole-Supplier/sole-deployer/README.md

 ### `terraform_directory`

-Path to the directory that contains the Terraform file that will be applied during the deployment.
+Path to the directory that contains the Terraform files that will be applied during the deployment.

 ### `terraform_workspace`

 Name of the Terraform workspace to which the changes will be applied.
+Must be provided when `terraform_directory` is included.
 ### `terraform_var_file`

 Path to the file that contains the Terraform variables that will be used during the deployment.